JoshDoug/Notes/Java/JavaSE/JShell.md

   * `/v` - short alias
 * `/methods` - list currently active methods.
 Sames as `/vars`, `/methods` has `-all` and `-start` options as well as options to select specific method snippets
   * `/m` - short alias

+Commands can be abbreviated provided the abbreviation is unique to a command, e.g. `/se fe v` to set feedback to verbose, this works because `/se` doesn't conflict but just `/s` would conflict with `/save`, and `fe` doesn't conflict, although just `f` would conflict with `format`, and `v` works with `verbose` which is the only feedback argument that starts with v.

 ## Forward References